leewei05/sys-interview/arch/cuda/README.md

 CUDA provides a hierarchical memory model that allows programmers to control data locality.
 The different memory spaces are:

 - **Registers:** Private to each thread.
 Fastest memory on the GPU.
 - **Shared Memory:** Shared by all threads in a thread block.
 It is on-chip and provides high-speed access.
+Shared memory is allocated using the `__shared__` memory space specifier.
 - **Global Memory:** The main GPU memory.
 It is large but has higher latency.
 All threads can access global memory.
 - **Constant Memory:** Read-only memory for all threads.
 It is cached and provides high-bandwidth access when all threads in a warp access the same location.
 - **Texture Memory:** Read-only memory optimized for 2D spatial access patterns.